-The Church recognises its duty of care and responsibility for the welfare of all persons within the church including children (persons under 18 years).
-The Church is committed to ministering to children, young people, and vulnerable adults in an environment that seeks to protect them from physical, psychological, emotional, and spiritual harm.
+The Presbyterian Church of Queensland [The Church] recognises its duty of care and responsibility for the welfare of all persons within the church including children (persons under 18 years).
+All employees and volunteers, have a duty to create a safe environment for children, safeguarding them from harm including neglect, emotional, physical and sexual abuse.